Myrtle–Wyckoff Avenues station: BMT Myrtle Avenue Line platforms

-The Myrtle–Wyckoff Avenues station on the BMT Myrtle Avenue Line (originally named Wyckoff Avenue station) is an elevated station located entirely in Brooklyn (unlike the Canarsie Line station, which is located partially in Brooklyn and partially in Queens).
+The Myrtle–Wyckoff Avenues station on the BMT Myrtle Avenue Line (originally named Wyckoff Avenue station) is an elevated local station located entirely in Brooklyn (unlike the Canarsie Line station, which is located partially in Brooklyn and partially in Queens).

 The tower that existed east of this station was also built in anticipation of a junction between this line and an elevated line above Wyckoff Avenue.
 The tower never had an interlocking machine installed, and was used as an office instead.

 BMT Canarsie Line platform

-The Myrtle–Wyckoff Avenues station on the BMT Canarsie Line (originally named Myrtle Avenue station) is an underground station has two tracks with an island platform.
+The Myrtle–Wyckoff Avenues station on the BMT Canarsie Line (originally named Myrtle Avenue station) is an underground local station has two tracks with an island platform.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 A mosaic band is set at eye level, rather than high up on the wall, with brick red, yellow, tan and light blue offset by indigo and maroon.
 Unlike other Canarsie Line island platform stations, there are no visible girders in the walls.
 The ceiling is also lower than those at the other island platform stations.
 For most of the distance between here and Wilson Avenue, the Canarsie-bound side is located in Brooklyn, while the Manhattan-bound side is in Queens.

 South of this station there is a third track for layups or storage, which is also used for trains terminating here.

 Ridgewood Intermodal Terminal

 Adjacent to this station is the Ridgewood Intermodal Terminal, a major central bus station that opened on August 20, 2010, at a cost of $4.5 million.
 Located on Palmetto Street, the facility is bordered on the south by the intersection of Myrtle and Wyckoff Avenues and on the north by St. Nicholas Avenue.
 Palmetto Street is closed to all traffic except for NYC Transit buses and deliveries.

 The terminal features reconstructed roadway and sidewalks on Palmetto Street between Wyckoff and St. Nicholas Avenues.
 Concrete bus pads are on the roadway along both sides of Palmetto Street for the length of the block.
 Sidewalk canopies suspended from the elevated structure of the Myrtle Avenue Line on both sides of Palmetto Street provide shelter from inclement weather.
 Other features include sidewalk benches and new lighting to improve the waiting environment for customers, new bus stop signage, bus holding lights linked to the Canarsie Line (which will be activated as part of a subsequent signal upgrade), and a new dispatcher's booth for NYC Transit employees.

-The six NYC Transit bus lines served in this terminal now provide easier transfers to the subway and between the bus routes.
+The six NYC Transit bus lines served in and around this terminal now provide easier transfers to the subway and between the bus routes.